Now that it’s vacation season, visitors and locals alike are converging to enjoy all that Steuben County has to offer.

 Another must-visit Fremont shop is The Pickle Factory, offering many varieties of Sechler’s Pickles and pickled items.
 You can also find hot sauces, grill/BBQ sauces and seasonings, jams, fruit butters, salsa, mustards, dip mixes, popcorn and seasonings, as well as flavored teas and coffees.
 In addition to pickles and gourmet foods, there’s also lake-themed items, funny signs, and inventive kitchen and grilling accessories.

-“The Pickle Factory is such a unique store – there are not too many shops that you would find quite like it,” says Sarah Johnson, store manager.
+“The Pickle Factory is such a unique store – there are not too many shops that you would find quite like it,” adds Sarah Johnson, store manager.
 “Many of the products we carry are not readily available at your local grocery store.
-It’s a store where you can always find something you never knew you needed or wanted.”
+It’s a store where you can always find something you never knew you needed or wanted.
+There is something for everyone, even if you’re not a pickle lover.
+If you are a pickle lover, I bet we have a type or flavor of pickle you haven’t tried.”

 Almost all items at The Pickle Factory are made locally in Indiana.
 The pickles are made in St. Joe, the Essenhaus noodles are from Middlebury, jams and jellies are from Shipshewana, popcorn and seasonings are from Berne, salsa and butters are from Bremen, and canned meats are from Grabill.